sam-hosseini/freelancing-in-finland/README.md

 * According to [Federation of Unemployment Funds in Finland (TYJ)](https://www.tyj.fi/en/join-a-fund/membership-fees/), there's only one unemployment fund for the `self-employed`.
 * Join [Unemployment Fund for the self-employed](https://yrittajakassa.fi/en/home-2/).

+### Consider buying occupational health care

+An occupational health care contract allows you to use various health care services of the provider as a business expense.

+The cheapest occupational health care contracts are 100-200 € per year, plus roughly 200 € starting costs ("working conditions checkup").

+A significant portion of occupational health care costs (including yearly fees and starting costs) will be covered by Kela, but a requirement for Kela support is that you have already paid YEL.

+Having occupational health care is a requirement for some other benefits, such as dental care.

+If you intend to use private health care services, it will be much cheaper to sign an occupational health care contract, than it is to pay out of pocket as a private person.

 ### Consider buying health insurance

 **Source of truth**: [Ministry of Social Affairs and Health](https://stm.fi/en/frontpage)